krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 In practice, we usually use some standard hash algorithms, such as MD5, SHA-1, SHA-2, and SHA-3.
 They can map input data of any length to a fixed-length hash value.

 Over the past century, hash algorithms have been in a continuous process of upgrading and optimization.
 Some researchers strive to improve the performance of hash algorithms, while others, including hackers, are dedicated to finding security issues in hash algorithms.
-The Table 6-2  shows hash algorithms commonly used in practical applications.
+Table 6-2 shows hash algorithms commonly used in practical applications.

 - MD5 and SHA-1 have been successfully attacked multiple times and are thus abandoned in various security applications.
 - SHA-2 series, especially SHA-256, is one of the most secure hash algorithms to date, with no successful attacks reported, hence commonly used in various security applications and protocols.